Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 The first time I walked this stage, I thought my lungs might explode climbing from Hunto to Orisson.
 The third time, my walking buddy was so fast we practically skipped over the mountain.
 These days, I prefer to take my time and enjoy the journey.

 The real question is: How fit are you?
 Be honest with yourself.
-Walking the Camino Francés to Santiago isn’t for the faint-hearted, and Stage 1 is a tough day.
-But I’ve led many pilgrims over these mountains who thought they couldn’t do it—don’t let a lack of confidence hold you back!
+Walking the Camino Frances to Santiago isn’t for the faint-hearted, and Stage 1 is a tough day.
+But I’ve led many pilgrims over these mountains who thought they couldn’t do it.
+Don’t let a lack of confidence hold you back!

 Difficult is not the same as impossible.
 When I lead groups, I always recommend :